MIMIC MQTT Simulator is a scalable, customizable, programmable,

-- Sales Demos: Sales can tailor presentations to the individual customer's environment.
+- Sales Demos: Sales team can tailor presentations to the individual customer's environment with biggest impact.

 - Training Environments: Realistic training scenarios can explore all possible cases.
-Training environment can be portable rather than based on the classroom.
+Training environment can be remote/portable rather than based on the classroom.

 MQTT Simulator: MIMIC can simulate 100,000 MQTT 3.1, MQTT 3.1.1 or MQTT 5.0 based sensors and devices.
 Each one can be started or stopped individually or in a group.
 Each one has it's own IP address, Port and version.
 Once started, the device starts sending and responding to the MQTT requests to/from any broker or application from anywhere in the network.

-MQTTLAB.IOTSIM.IO: Internet accessible MQTT lab implemented with MIMIC.
+MQTTLAB.IOTSIM.IO: Cloud-based MQTT lab implemented with MIMIC.
 The portal gives access to entry-level labs

 for quickly connecting to common IoT platforms and features: AWS IoT, Sparkplug,